ZakharovAleksey/Artec3D/README.md

 P.S.
 1. In this algorithm parts (1 and 2) could be performed asynchronously, so we can use async to increase algorithm.
-2. In this algorihm we could increase k-way merge algorithm: reading from EXTERNAL memory takes about 10ms, but we could read not only one element - we could read a block of memory (In the same 10 ms.).
+2. [ MAY BE ] In this algorihm we could increase k-way merge algorithm: reading from EXTERNAL memory takes about 10ms, but we could read not only one element - we could read a block of memory (In the same 10 ms.).
 So we need to make min-heap not from only first elements of chunks- we need more elements from each chunck (until the fit in  availible memory).
 This will reduce number of reading from EXTERNAL memory: we read from EXTRERNAL memory only when queue of elements ended for the current chunk, and instead of reading one elment we read block of elements.

 ## How to run application